Drowning prevention tips

-As a parent and former lifeguard, I find drowning incidents such as the death of a toddler at a Cleveland water park this week to be particularly heartbreaking.
+As a parent and former lifeguard, I find drowning incidents such as the near drowning of a child saved by an off-duty EMT or the mistaking of a body on the bottom of the pool for a manikin to be particularly heartbreaking.
 In almost all cases, drowning is preventable and most times occurs in pools or swimming areas where adults and/or lifeguards are present.

-In the waning days of summer, remember these important Everyday EMS Tips to prevent a drowning while you are at the pool or beach:
+In the waning days of summer, remember these important tips to prevent a drowning while you are at the pool or beach:

 1. Only swim in designated swimming areas.

 2. Children and adults should never swim alone or without a lifeguard/observer, regardless of their swimming ability.